-The Company has been listed on the SGX-ST for nearly 17 years since 1999.
-The Company was successfully listed on the PSE on 10 June 2013, making DMPL the first entity to be duallisted on the SGX-ST and the PSE.
+The Company has been listed on the SGX-ST for nearly 15 years since 1999.
+The Company listed its ordinary- shares on the PSE on 10 June 2013, making DMPL the first entity to be dual-listed on the SGX-ST and the PSE.

-The Company's share price highlights are as follows:
+The Company's share price highlights for its ordinary shares are as follows: